 Reverse Y Axis Position

 To reverse the direction of the Y Axis, set the Reversed property to True.
 By default, this property is set as False.

 To hide the axis lines of the X Axis or Y Axis, set the Show Axis Line property to False.
 By default, this property is set as True.
 You can also specify the width, color, and type (solid or dashed) of the axis lines using the Axis Line Width, Axis Line Color, and Axis Line Type properties.

 Show Grid Lines

-To display horizontal grid lines in a chart scenario, you can set the Show Grid Lines property of the value axis to 'True'.
-By default, this property is set to 'False'.
+To display horizontal grid lines in a chart scenario, you can set the Show Grid Lines property of the value axis to True.
+By default, this property is set to False.
 You can also specify the width, color, and type (solid or dashed) of the grid lines by using the Grid Line Width, Grid Line Color, and Grid Line Type properties.